-With all the day time to night time shoots I was confident that when the images are side by side they will have a lot more value to them, however, I did not return to this these roads or the quiet town in day time to finish the process for three reasons, due to the time restrains from my departure to bangkok, my overall dissatisfaction of how the night time shots turned out for the junction and that by the time I had to return, was more satisfied with the other shots I had taken for the work in progress portfolio so far..
+With all the day time to night time shoots I had taken, I was confident that when the images are side by side they will have a lot more depth to them, however, I did not return to this these roads or the quiet town in day time to finish the process for three reasons, due to the time restrains from my departure to bangkok, my overall dissatisfaction of how the night time shots turned out for the junction and that by the time I had to return, was more satisfied with the other shots I had taken for the work in progress portfolio so far..

 (Single attempt at returned town shot)

 The night time images in which I did return to complete…

 I was lucky in the timing of which I was in Roi Et taking photos as Thailand was going through a very traditional and emotional stage, being that their king had just passed away, many decorations were being moved around into place and then quickly undone.